EdmundGoodman/Warwick_modelling/writeup/writeup.md

 #### 5. Recovery and death

-As discussed in section (1), each timestep, patients can recover (either naturally or via treatment), and patients can die.
+As discussed in section (1), each timestep, patients can recover (either naturally or via treatment), or patients can die.

 Recovery makes the patients immune, meaning they cannot be infected again, essentially removing them from the system.
-Death also essentially removes patients from the system, as there cannot be any more state changes after death.
+Death also removes patients from the system.

 ```python
 # Handle Recovery generally or by treatment if currently infected